pspete/psPAS/docs/collections/_commands/Export-PASPSMRecording.md

 ```

 ### -path
-The folder to export the PSM recording to.
+The path to save the PSM recording to.
+If the path includes a file name and extension, the recording is saved to that exact file; otherwise the path is treated as a destination folder.

 ```yaml
 Type: String